openshift/assisted-service/docs/installer-live-iso.md

 ## How to use the FCC file to generate the base ignition config file

-The ignition file is created using a predefined Fedore CoreOS Config (FCC) file provided in /config/onprem-iso-fcc.yaml.
+The ignition file is created using a predefined Fedora CoreOS Config (FCC) file provided in /config/onprem-iso-fcc.yaml.
 FCC files are easier to read and edit than the machine readable ignition files.

 The FCC file transpiles to an ignition config using: